 “The greatest way we can show our gratitude is in our actions as leaders of Austin FC.
 Our intent is to build a team that will be a perennial contender for MLS Cup, to build a stadium at McKalla Place that rivals the best sporting venues in North America, and to cultivate a club culture that brings people together and always give back,” said Precourt.

-Of course, commissioner Don Garber had his moment in the spotlight.
+Commissioner Don Garber also had his moment in the spotlight.
 You could tell he was ecstatic to finally land an MLS franchise in Austin.

 “We are extremely proud to be the first major professional sports league to become part of the fabric of this important and thriving American city,” said Garber.
 He continued by saying, “We can’t be more excited to be in one of the coolest, most creative, most vibrant and most passionate cities in the U.S.”.
 Not to mention, Austin consistently ranks at the top of the U.S. News & World Report Best Places to Live list.

-Garber has been busy incredibly busy growing the league lately.
-In addition to Austin, MLS has added Cincinnati, Miami, Nashville all in the last year or so.
+Garber has been incredibly busy growing the league lately.
+In addition to Austin, MLS has added Cincinnati, Miami, and Nashville all in the last year or so.